mikewillekes/unsdgftw/README.md

 ~/projects/unsdgftw> pipenv install
 ```

-Note: the NLP preprocessing steps were run using Spacy, Hugging Face - Tansformers, Tensorflow and PyTorch.
+Note: the NLP preprocessing steps were run using Spacy, Hugging Face - Transformers, Tensorflow and PyTorch.
 These dependencies were gathered into the Pipenv `dev` dependencies.

-**These dev libraries are not necessry if you only want load and run the TigerGraph solution**.
+**These dev libraries are not necessary if you only want load and run the TigerGraph solution**.
 If you have an NVidia GPU with the Cuda 11.3 libraries installed and you do want to rerun the NLP steps use:

 ```
 ~/projects/unsdgftw> pipenv install --dev